 - Appreciation: Showing gratitude is a healthy and important part of any relationship.
 It lets the other person know that they do not go unnoticed or unappreciated.

 - Approval: Supporting and encouraging your partner can be done through expressing your agreement or liking and shows a person that they are valued and that you believe in them.

 If you want to know more about how these 7 principles can be actioned, consider reading my book – Closer.
-Its available from March 1 2018, and can be pre-ordered from Booktopia if you use this link; https://www.booktopia.com.au/closer-peter-charleston/prod9781760409890.html
+It's available from Booktopia if you use this link; https://www.booktopia.com.au/closer-peter-charleston/prod9781760409890.html

 Check out my online personal development program, including relationship topics, on